 400 children, working with SIFAT alumnus Raul Flores

-SIFAT short-term mission teams will be working in Calderon, a poor community located on the outskirts of Quito on the Pan-American Highway.
+SIFAT short-term mission teams will be working in Calderon, a poor community located on the outskirts of Quito.
 Teams will work with SIFAT graduate Pastor Raul on the project known as Jesus es el Camino (Jesus is the Way).
-We will begin building an addition (to the right of the orange/tan sanctuary pictured above) that will house a kitchen, cafeteria and classrooms.
+Construction teams will work on the third floor of the addition started in 2015 that will house a kitchen, cafeteria and classrooms.

 Through the efforts of Pastor Raul’s church, Iglesia del Nazareno, and their partnership with Compassion International, these children will be tutored in their school subjects, encouraged in their spiritual development, fed a hot lunch, and, most importantly, have a place to be safe and off the streets while their parents work, usually far away from home.
-Each construction team will also have a VBS component branching out into five different marginalized areas of Quito teaching very poor children about the love of Jesus.
+Each construction team will also have a VBS component.

-Medical and dental teams are needed to continue providing medical care to the women and children in each of the communities around Quito in which we serve.
+Medical and dental teams with a VBS component are needed to continue providing medical care to the women and children in each of the communities around Quito in which we serve.

 We invite you to partner with us in these projects that will make a difference in the lives of so many of Ecuador’s children by joining or leading a SIFAT mission team.